Start your digital transformation journey now

 Geographical data

-What is Special About Pharmaceutical Market Segmentation?
+What Is Special About Pharmaceutical Market Segmentation?

 For the most part, the segmentation components above have been developed in online campaigns, where the marketer is distant from the customer.
 But the pharma market lives in a different, much more individual reality with CRM and rep calls serving as a good launchpad.